naueramant/simon-stalenhag-wallpaper/README.md

 Personally i combined this script with a systemd timer so the wallpaper is changed every hour.
 ## Requirements

-python3
+- python3
-Gnome3 desktop or Ubuntu KDE Plasma 5
+- Gnome3 desktop or KDE Plasma 5
-Systemd

 ## From this fork